 An overnight stay on board a cruise ship uses 12 times more energy than a stay in a land-based hotel, according to a study published in the Marine Pollution Bulletin.
 Cruise ships keep their motors running 24 hours a day, even when they’re in port and the largest cruise ships weigh more than 230,000 gross registered tons, so moving them through the water is no mean feat.
 Even medium-sized ships use around 150 tonnes of fuel a day, emitting as much particulate as a million cars.

 All-you-can-eat buffets piled high with food of every description may be fun, but they’re less fun when you think about what happens to the leftovers.
 Unprocessed food waste can be lawfully disposed of 12 nautical miles from land, and there’s an awful lot of it.
-Uneaten food from passenger plates and kitchen scraps from the numerous restaurants on board all adds up.
+Uneaten food from passenger plates and kitchen scraps from the numerous restaurants on board all add up.
 While more responsible ships use bio-digesters to churn up waste before dumping it overboard, this isn’t required by law.

-In theory, cruise ship rubbish is either incinerated on board or collected for recycling (glass, plastic, aluminium and paper) but the industry has a poor record when it comes to waste management, with some cruise lines fined for dumping plastic at sea.
+In theory, cruise ship rubbish is either incinerated on board or collected for recycling (glass, plastic, aluminum and paper) but the industry has a poor record when it comes to waste management, with some cruise lines fined for dumping plastic at sea.

 It isn’t just rubbish generated on board that’s the problem, however.
 When ships reach the end of their lives, they go to cruise ship graveyards for stripping and gradual dismantling.
-While much of the metal can be melted down and everything from light fittings to life jackets sold off, everything that can’t be repurposed, sold on or recycled ends up as landfill.
+While much of the metal can be melted down and everything from light fittings to life jackets sold off, everything that can’t be repurposed, sold on, or recycled ends up as landfill.

 The engine/propellor noise and vibration ships make as they move through the water can interfere with marine life breeding and feeding, cause stress-hormone levels to spike, and even damage the hearing of marine mammals such as dolphins and whales.
 As the number of cruise ships (and ships in general) rises, marine noise pollution will intensify.